KnowEnG/Data_Cleanup_Pipeline/README.md

   9. checks if the gene name in user spreadsheet can be mapped to ensemble gene name.
 If no one could be mapped, rejects the spreadshset.

 * * *
-## How to run this pipeline with Our data
+## How to run this pipeline with our data
 * * *

 ### 1. Clone the Data_Cleanup_Pipeline Repo